 Recommended foods include those that reduce the body’s inflammatory response.
 For example, foods high in omega-3 fatty acids can help, such as:

-- sardines, salmon, and other fatty fish
+- sardines, salmon, and other fatty

 - nuts such as walnuts